w3c/sustainableweb-ig/multipage.md

 # ReSpec Multipage

-- **Version:** 0.3.3
+- **Version:** 0.3.4
 - **Creator:** Alexander Dawson

 ## Features

-- It supports ReSpec generation mode, HTML Exports, and PR Preview.
+- It supports ReSpec generation mode, HTML Exports, and PR Preview (inc dark mode).
 - Uses Vanilla JavaScript with no dependencies (lightweight).
 - Progressively enhances (no JavaScript it'll just show the full-document version).
 - Uses anchor fragments (it can work offline) and is low maintenance.